rumors/handbook/README.md

 ## Operations

-Rumors is a small studio operating in an environment of structured flexibility.
 We work collaboratively, so while our roles are specific, they are also fluid.
 We are generalists, thinkers, and writers and we strive to work with respect, kindness, and transparency.

 - [Studio](operations/studio.md)
 - Values